-The Education in Virtue website has excellent support info for each virtue, such as, scripture quotes and saints' lives.
-We have ordered a copy of the Educator's Guide for each teacher as well.
-We want to continue our concerted effort in all grades this year with the virtue program.
+The Education in Virtue program is our main resource for virtue formation in the classroom.
 Each teacher will be expected to participate in the program.
 All members of the school will be expected to strive for the virtuous life.

-2016 - 2017 Academic Calendar Accessible on Alma
+2017 - 2018 Academic Calendar Accessible on Alma